 What is click fraud?

 Click fraud is when a visitor or a bot pretends to be a legitimate visitor on a webpage.
 He then clicks on an ad, a button, or some other type of hyperlink.
-Click fraud aims to trick a platform or service into thinking that real users are interacting with a website, ad, or app.
+Click fraud aims to trick a platform or service into thinking that real users interact with a website, ad, or app.

 If you’ve promoted an affiliate campaign with paid traffic, there is a big chance you’ve encountered a problem with your traffic quality